OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 - **insurance.demo/sample.01.py**, basic sanity checks, on the data
 - **insurance.demo/sample.03.py**, building and training a network (insurance data), with TensorFlow and Keras
-- **insurance.demo/sample.04.py**, like the one above, but more accurate
+- **insurance.demo/sample.04.py**, like the one above, but more accurate, and with TensorBoard.
 - **digit.demo/sample.05.py**, with TensorFlow and Keras, hand-written figures recognition, from scratch.
 - **digit.demo/sample.06.py**, with TensorFlow and Keras, pictures recognition.